HomeBlog Home

 Once you have the reports back from all of the inspectors, you have the opportunity to negotiate repairs with the seller.
 Some sellers are more than willing to make repairs, while others will deny your request.

 Of all the deals that go under contract, this is where a lot of them can be lost.
-Buyers and Sellers need to understand each other's position and whether or not it makes sense to continue with the sale based on the repair requests.
+Buyers and sellers need to understand each other's position and whether or not it makes sense to continue with the sale based on the repair requests.

 repairing plumbing under the kitchen sink for under contract home